 We believe this is a more sustainable rate of growth and that a deeper slowdown is unlikely in 2019...Jan 2019

-- Finally, there is lingering uncertainty around the impact the rest of the world could have on the U.S. economy.
-Growth in Europe, U.K., China and other Emerging Markets weakened in 2018, and we expect a mix of economic and political factors to weigh on non-U.S. growth in the year ahead.
-However, we also expect progress from ongoing trade disputes between the U.S. and China as political leaders see it is in their best interests to chart a more constructive course.
+Finally, there is lingering uncertainty around the impact the rest of the world could have on the U.S. economy.
+Growth in Europe, U.K., China and other Emerging Markets weakened in 2018, and we expect a mix of economic and political factors to weigh on non-U.S. growth this year.
+However, we also expect progress from ongoing trade disputes between the U.S. and China.
+As political leaders see it is in their best interests to chart a more constructive course.
 In our view, the odds are high for a compromise deal that allows both countries to claim victory and prevent further economic harm that might otherwise result from a full-blown “trade war.”

 Our belief that economic growth will slow next year.
 It is already recognized by financial markets, which may be discounting some likelihood of a potentially greater setback to growth in the coming quarters.
 We believe the chances of an economic downturn in the next two years will increase.
 In the event worsening trade tensions coincide with the Federal Reserve continuing to tighten monetary policy through next year.

 For now, though our expectation is that these forces should moderate resulting in less uncertainty about growth in the near future.0